pang007/Instagram_scrapper/README.md

 It can scrap the input user's all post website link, post img, number of like and date and time of the post and export it into a csv file.

 Usage is very easy.

-In the ig_scrapper.py file, at the bottom,
+Down the file, open the terminal and input the below

-  you have to input the 'ig_username', 'ig_password' and 'username to be scrapped' and run the code.
+python [path]/ig_scrapper.py 'username' 'password' 'username to be scrapped'

+the first argument: the address of the ig_scrapper.py the second argument: the username of your instagram account the third argument: the password of your instagram account the forth argument: the username that you want to scrap in your instagram account